Header Ad Section

 +---------------------+ | Tables_in_supermarket | +---------------------+ | products | | customers | | orders | +---------------------+

-• Click the + icon in the Database tab.
+• Click on the plus (+) icon in the Database tab.

 5. Enter Database Connection Details

-• Click Test Connection to verify the details.
-If successful, a green checkmark will appear.
+• Then please click on Test Connection button to verify the details.
+If the connection is successful, a green checkmark will appear indicating the successful connection as mentioned below.

 6. Save the Configuration